Devils Don't Surrender - Fast Play Rules for the Battle of Camerone

 By Matt Fritz

 Historical Background: In 1861 France tried to make Mexico a part of her empire.
 The French eventually succeeded in installing Maximillian of Habsburg in Mexico City as the new ruler, however many Mexicans, led by Benito Juarez, continued to resist.
 Finally in 1867 the French occupation was defeated.
 Maximillian was captured and executed.
-There were many intersting battles durng this period.
-One bloody battle the Mexians remember was fought on May 5, 1862 at Puebla.
+There were many interesting battles during this period.
+One bloody battle the Mexicans remember was fought on May 5, 1862 at Puebla.
 The date is now a Mexican national holiday.
 Cinqo de Mayo is also celebrated by many in the US.
-The battle best remembered by the French occured in 1863.
+The battle best remembered by the French occurred in 1863.
 A small detachment of the French Foreign Legion (FFL) was sent to escort a supply train.
 The force was intercepted by a large force of Mexican cavalry and infantry.
 The FFL retreated to a walled farm near the village of Camerone.
-They were surrounded, low on ammuniton, and outnumbered 50 - 1.
+They were surrounded, low on ammunition, and outnumbered 50 - 1.
 Led by Captain Danjou, who had a wooden hand, the Legionnaires refused repeated demands that they surrender.
 Instead they vowed to fight to the last man.
 After repeated assaults, the French were down to a dozen able bodied men when their ammo ran out.
 Again they refused to surrender.
 Instead they made a suicidal bayonet charge.
-The incredible courage of the Legion at Camerone is rememberd every April 30 when the FFL celebrates Camerone Day.
+The incredible courage of the Legion at Camerone is remembered every April 30 when the FFL celebrates Camerone Day.

 Battle 1: